flexatone/present-df-typing/doc/pycon-2025/slides.md

 Creator of StaticFrame, an alternative DataFrame library

-Long pondered static typing of DataFrames
+Long pondered static typing of arrays and DataFrames
 </v-clicks>
 </Transform>